lennart-finke/GodoTeX/README.md

 A demo is available [here](https://github.com/lennart-finke/Emmy-s-Adventure).

 ## Installation
-1. Create a Godot Mono project and build a C#-script.
+0. (Create a Godot Mono project.)
-2. Install from the Godot Asset Store from inside the Engine or by cloning.
+1. Install GodoTeX from the AssetLib tab.
 When including in an existing project, you won't need the `*.godot` and `*.sln`.
+(If warned about conflicts, untick "Ignore asset root directory".
+This will create a subfolder.)
-3. The add-on depends on [`CSharpMath.SkiaSharp`](https://github.com/verybadcat/CSharpMath), licensed under MIT, as a nuget package.
-You integrate this into your existing Godot Mono project by copying the `<ItemGroup>`-tags into your project's `.csproj`-file from `GodoTeX.csproj`.
+2. The add-on depends on [`CSharpMath.SkiaSharp`](https://github.com/verybadcat/CSharpMath), licensed under MIT, as a nuget package.
+You integrate this into your existing Godot Mono project by copying the `<ItemGroup>`-tags into your project's `.csproj`-file from `GodoTeX.csproj`, directly below the `<PropertyGroup>` tags..
+(If you don't yet have a `.csproj` file, create and build a C# script.
+That will throw errors before copying the tags, since we are fixing the issue in this step.)
+3. Build the C# project.
-4. Enable the addon in the settings, as usual.
+4. Enable the addon in the settings, at Project>Project Settings>Plugins.
 You can now create a `LaTeX` node and start your math excapades!

 ## Disclosure of Funding
 $\text{Godo}\TeX$ was initially funded by the German Government, specifically the Bundesnachrichtendienst, as part of the BND Summer of Code.
 It is featured on the program's website [here](https://www.bnd.bund.de/DE/Karriere/SummerOfCode/SummerOfCode_node.html).